achhyob-1222/MovieTicketBookingSystem/README.md

 cd <your-project-directory>

-3. Set Up a Virtual Environment and add Django Secret key It's highly recommended to use a virtual environment to manage project dependencies.
+3. Set Up a Virtual Environment
+It's highly recommended to use a virtual environment to manage project dependencies.

 Create the environment: